 If your tumour is in the middle part of your back passage, your surgeon may remove most of the rectum and attach the colon to the anus (the opening of the bowel to the outside of the body).
 This is called a colo anal anastomosis.
 Sometimes the surgeon can make a small pouch by folding back a short section of colon or by enlarging a section of colon.
 This small pouch then works like the rectum did before surgery.

 During this operation you may have a temporary colostomy made.
 You have this for about 8 weeks while the bowel heals.
 You then have a second operation to close the colostomy opening.
 Closing the colostomy is also called stoma reversal.
-Sometimes, with a colo anal anastomosis you may need to have a permanent colostomy instead of a temporary one.
+Sometimes, with a colo anal anastomosis you may need to have a permanent colostomy.

 If the cancer is in the lower part of your rectum, your surgeon will not be able to leave enough of the rectum behind for it to work properly.
 So, the surgeon removes your anus and rectum completely.
 This is called an abdominoperineal resection (AP resection for short).
 Then the surgeon makes a permanent colostomy opening on your abdomen.
 After this type of surgery you have 2 wounds – a wound on your abdomen and a second wound where your anus has been closed.